 EXECUTIVE SUMMARY 3 ETHICS LAWS AND RULES APPLICABLE TO SGES 6 I. INTRODUCTION 6 II.
-YOUR STATUS AS A SPECIAL GOVERNMENT EMPLOYEE A. What is a "special Government employee"?
+YOUR STATUS AS A SPECIAL GOVERNMENT EMPLOYEE 6 A. What is a "special Government employee"?
 B. Do the ethics restrictions apply when I am not working for NAGB?
 6 III.
 CONFLICTS OF INTEREST 6 A. What criminal conflict of interest statutes apply to SGEs?
 6 B. What financial conflicts of interest may arise for SGEs under section 208?
-7 C. How do I resolve a conflict of interest?
-D. What restrictions apply to my representation of third parties under sections 203 and 205?
-10 IV.
-POST-EMPLOYMENT 10 V. STANDARDS OF ETHICAL CONDUCT AND OTHER ETHICS RULES 10 A. What restrictions apply if I want to engage in fundraising?
-11 B. What restrictions are there on my acceptance of gifts?
+C. How do I resolve a conflict of interest?
+D. What restrictions apply to my representation of third parties under sections ····· > 203 and 205?
+10 205 and 205 : IV.
+POST-EMPLOYMENT V. STANDARDS OF ETHICAL CONDUCT AND OTHER ETHICS RULES A. What restrictions apply if I want to engage in fundraising?
+B. What restrictions are there on my acceptance of gifts?
 C. What restrictions apply if I want to "lobby" Congress?
-12 D. What does "misuse of position" mean?
-12 E. May I keep my day job and still serve on NAGB?
-12 F. Are there any restrictions on my political activities?
-12 G. What restrictions do I face if I want to teach, speak, or write on matters that are related to the duties I perform for NAGB?
-H. What restrictions apply if my government duties involve the awarding of contracts?
-I. What restrictions apply to my interaction with foreign entities?
-14 J. What do I do if I am called to be an expert witness?
-K. May I keep and use frequent flyer miles that I earn when I am on official NAGB travel?
-15 VI.
-CONCLUSION 15
+D. What does "misuse of position" mean?
+E. May I keep my day job and still serve on NAGB?
+F. Are there any restrictions on my political activities?
+G. What restrictions do I face if I want to teach, speak, or write on matters that a the duties I perform for NAGB?
+H. What restrictions apply if my government duties involve the awarding of con I. What restrictions apply to my interaction with foreign entities?
+J. What do I do if I am called to be an expert witness?
+14 K. May I keep and use frequent flyer miles that I earn when I am on official NAGB travel?
+VI.
+CONCLUSION